-Id. at 60 (explaining that the takings provision is intended to protect against despotism).
+72 Id. at 60 (explaining that the takings provision is intended to protect against despotism).

-&lt;sup>75 Sax, Takings, Private Property and Public Rights, supra note 2, at 150 ("Once property is seen as an interdependent network of competing uses, rather than as a number of independent and isolated entities, property rights and the law of takings are open for modification.
-This modification will include a change in the position I took in an earlier article....").
+73 Sax, Takings, Private Property and Public Rights, supra note 2, at 150 ("Once property is seen as an interdependent network of competing uses, rather than as a number of independent and isolated entities, property rights and the law of takings are open for modification.
+This modification will include a change in the position I took in an earlier article. . . .").

-$^{76}$ See id. at 154 (describing "a more accurate picture of property" in which "[t]he rights of each user can only be defined with reference to the claims of other users").
+74 See id. at 154 (describing "a more accurate picture of property" in which "[t]he rights of each user can only be defined with reference to the claims of other users").

-triggering a takings claim.
+further explains that the government may normally regulate these spillover effects without triggering a takings claim.
 In many ways this is a restatement of his earlier observation that merely resolving disputes between competing uses can never result in a taking even if there is some public benefit.
-As he puts it, the purpose of his analysis is "only to put competing resource-users in a position of equality when each of them seeks to make a use that involves some imposition (spillover) on his neighbors, and those demands are in conflict."
+As he puts it, the purpose of his analysis is only to put competing resource-users in a position of equality when each of them seeks to make a use that involves some imposition-spillover-on his neighbors, and those demands are in conflict."